Team-BHP > Road Safety

 Like, I've driven mostly hatchbacks in my life, and if you suddenly make me drive a Civic or Hilux, it's going to take me several scratches and serious dents before I can call myself an average driver.
 I'd definitely seek suport, albeit shamefacedly.

-Small Bot is offline
+Small Bot is online now

 Old 13th October 2022, 22:24 #36500